From Leather Saddles to Custom Comfort: Beating Saddle Sores

 3D Printing and the Future of Bespoke Comfort

 Meanwhile, 3D-printed saddles are making personalized comfort mainstream.
-New models from several brands use pressure-mapped lattice structures to target support and airflow, while some startups offer entirely custom builds based on your own body data.
+New models from several brands use pressure-mapped lattice structures to target support and airflow, while some startups offer fully custom builds based on your own body data.

 What History Teaches: Comfort Is About Adaptation, Not Ideals